 - Information Icon: View why the incident was suggested as related by clicking on the icon in the top right corner of the Related Incidents card.

-- Thumbs Up/Thumbs Down: Indicate whether you believe an incident is or isn’t related to the one you are investigating, and give our machine learning model feedback.
-Feedback is real-time, completely processed online, and it is applied to suggest future Related Incidents.
+- Thumbs Up/Thumbs Down: Indicate whether you agree that an incident is or isn’t related to the one you are investigating, and give our machine learning model feedback.
+Feedback is real-time, completely processed online, and is applied to suggest future Related Incidents.
 You can click the numbers below the thumbs up/down to view who voted for each option.
 Note: the thumbs up/thumbs down component is only visible on incidents generated by the machine learning algorithm, and it takes about 5–10 human inputs to train our algorithm on a new behavior.

 There are two types of Related Incidents:

 Machine Learning Based Related Incidents are determined by three main factors:

 - How close in time the incidents were created.

 - Human response behavior: Thumbs up/thumbs down and/or merging incidents across services.